tnakazato/priism/INSTALL.md

 ### Notebook Tutorial

 The following Jupyter Notebook tutorial/demo is available.
+Notebook for TW Hya is recommended to run as demo, since it takes a long time to run for HL Tau.

  * [Notebook Tutorial (TW Hya)](./tutorial_twhya.ipynb)
  * [Notebook Tutorial (HL Tau)](./tutorial_hltau.ipynb)